-Estate planning encompasses emotional and financial considerations.
-Unfortunately, the discomfort of issues relating to death and dying cause many to delay estate planning and the difficult questions which arise from it, and others avoid the issue because they believe their estates are too small to matter.
-These factors lead more than half of families lacking basic wills.
+Estate planning involves both emotional and financial considerations.
+Unfortunately, the discomfort many feel when they consider issues relating to death and dying causes many to delay estate planning to avoid facing the difficult questions which arise from it.
+Others avoid the issue because they believe their estates are too small to matter.
+These factors lead more than half of families to lack even basic wills.

 An estate plan makes everyone's life easier.
-The person who creates the plan knows their family is taken care of, the family avoids the opportunity to fight, and the government does not become involved.
-Everyone selects an estate planning attorney A good first step in considering what should be accomplished with an estate plan would be to discuss your estate with
+The person who creates the plan knows their family is taken care of, the family avoids the possibility of fighting, and the government does not become involved.
+Before selecting an estate planning attorney, a good first step is considering what should be accomplished with the estate plan.

-Initiating this discussion regarding their interests and preferences helps make clear which actions to pursue or avoid.
-For example, not giving unwanted property or responsibility to a certain individual.
-These conversations will help add to your list of critical issues that should be addressed and goals you would like to accomplish.
-One common goal being to diminish the economic toll of long-term health care.
+Initiating a discussion about everyone’s interests and preferences helps clarify which actions should be pursued or avoided.
+A great example of something that should be considered is whether certain property or responsibility should go to certain individuals.
+These sometimes tough conversations will help to develop a list of critical issues that should be addressed and goals that you would like to accomplish.

-Wyoming's legislature has worked hard to draft competitive trust laws.
-The result is most estate plans in Wyoming are trust based.
+Wyoming's legislature has worked hard to draft comprehensive and forward thinking trust laws.
+The result is most estate plans in Wyoming are based on trusts, not wills.
 Contact us today and our attorney can craft an estate plan using a Wyoming Trust for you.

 Estate Planning Considerations

-Estate planning is how we plan for the unexpected and it's not only about planning for death, it's also about planning for disability or incapacity.
+Estate planning is about how we plan for the unexpected.
+It's not only about planning for death, it's also about planning for disability or incapacity.

-Estate planning ensures that our wishes are honored after we pass away or when something unexpected happens—whether that's how your assets are to be distributed to your heirs or making sure that someone you love and trust has the authority to make health care decisions on your behalf when you can't make them for yourself.
+Estate planning ensures that our wishes are honored after we pass away or when something unexpected happens.
+Estate planning will control how your assets are to be distributed to your heirs, but it will make sure that someone you love and trust has the authority to make healthcare decisions on your behalf when you can't make them for yourself.

-Without this type of estate planning, when you become incapacitated, the court may have to appoint a conservator or guardian to handle your affairs, which can be extremely stressful for your loved ones and potentially very expensive.
+Without a comprehensive estate plan, when you become incapacitated, the court may have to appoint a conservator or guardian to handle your affairs, which can be extremely stressful for your loved ones and potentially very expensive.

-In addition, if you die without a sound estate plan in place, your assets will be distributed by the state's default distribution scheme, which often involves probate and may result in your assets being distributed to people you don't want and/or someone you don't trust making health care and financial decisions on your behalf.
+In addition, if you die without a sound estate plan in place, your assets will be distributed by the state's default distribution rules, which will involve probate and may result in your assets being distributed to people you don't want to receive them, by someone you don’t trust..

 A sound estate plan will allow you to: